 I make abstract improvisational art quilts and I paint in acrylics and watercolor.
 My quilted work adopts motifs and ideas from nature, family history, and music.
-I am now starting to interpret in fabric some of my experiments in paint.
+I am beginning to interpret in fabric some of my experiments in paint.

-I started painting in watercolor about 6 years ago, but for the past year I have enjoyed painting in acrylics on canvas.
+For the past several years I have been painting in acrylics on canvas.
 I am experimenting with impressionist styles and abstract expressionism.

 Lowe Mill, Huntsville AL, Huntsville Art League gallery